 For crew medical matters, the COL FD is in contact with ESA's Crew Medical Support Office at the European Astronaut Centre (EAC), Cologne, Germany.
-EAC also dispatches the ‘Eurocom’ mission controllers to the Flight Control team, who maintain voice contact with the ISS crew and communicate all necessary information prepared by the FCT.
+EAC also dispatches ‘Eurocom’ mission controllers to the Flight Control Team, who maintain voice contact with the ISS crew and communicate all necessary information prepared by the FCT.

 Beyond the daily operations activities at Col-CC, specific payload operations are the responsibility of the User Support and Operations Centres (USOCs) distributed throughout Europe, which, after receiving the 'Go' from Col-CC, can access their experiments in Columbus directly.